 It’s not practical to eliminate all prescribing of these medications, but there must be a comprehensive screening performed before the medications are prescribed.
 Put simply, the holes in patient data need to be filled, which prevents drugs from ending up in the hands of people that seek them for the wrong reasons.

 The Problem is Complex

-Unfortunately, prescription drug abuse is a national problem, and it’s not a problem that is just going to go away on its own.
+Unfortunately, prescription drug abuse is a national problem, and it’s not an issue that is just going to go away on its own.
 It’s a complex problem and requires complex solutions.
-In most cases, each individual state is fighting the battle in its own unique way.
-A number of new laws and regulations have been released, which are attempts to fight the issue.
-Although great strides have been made against the issue, there appears to be no end in sight to America’s prescription drug problem.
+In most cases, each state is fighting the battle in its unique way.
+Some new laws and regulations have been released, which are attempts to fight the issue.
+Although great strides have been made of the matter, there appears to be no end in sight to America’s prescription drug problem.

 However, there is hope for every individual.
-Anyone who wants to fight their addiction to prescription drugs should seek inpatient care.
-It’s one of the most effective types of treatment, and it offers several benefits over alternative treatments.
-Some of the common benefits of inpatient care are comfortable housing, nutritional meals and professional help.
+Anyone who wants to fight their prescription drug abuse or addiction should seek inpatient care.
+It’s one of the most effective types of treatment, and it offers several benefits over alternative therapies.
+Some of the usual benefits of inpatient care are comfortable housing, nutritional meals, and professional help.